What does fact checked mean?

 The information contained on this site is for informational purposes only, and should not be used as a substitute for the advice of a professional health care provider.
 Please check with the appropriate physician regarding health questions and concerns.
 Although we strive to deliver accurate and up-to-date information, no guarantee to that effect is made.

 An acid is a chemical compound with a pH less than 7.
 Strong acids have a pH between 0 and 4, while weak acids have a pH between 4 and 7.
 All acids are hydrogen donors.
 An acid will give away a hydrogen to an alkaline compound called a base.
 Acids generally taste sour and corrode metals.
 While citric, ascorbic and sorbic acids all fall into the same broad category and share many similarities, they also have their own unique properties and characteristics.

-Citric acid is a tricarboxylic acid and is classified as a weak organic acid.
+Citric acid is a tricarboxylic acid and is classified as a weak organic acid 3.
 Ascorbic acid is considered a carboxylic acid.
 According to Dr. Murli Dharmadhikari of Iowa State University, sorbic acid is a straight-chain unsaturated fatty acid that is highly reactive.
 It is often reacted with potassium to produce potassium salt for commercial use.

 Ascorbic acid is involved in wound healing, collagen production and bone and teeth support.
-According to the University of Maryland Medical Center, vitamin C deficiency can have very serious consequences, including hypertension, stroke and gall bladder disease.
+According to the University of Maryland Medical Center, vitamin C deficiency can have very serious consequences, including hypertension, stroke and gall bladder disease 2.

 Sorbic acid was first isolated from mountain ash berries in the 1800s and has since become a common ingredient in commercially produced food.
 Sorbic acid has both antimicrobial and antifungal properties--in other words, it inhibits the growth of some types of bacteria and fungi.
 Sorbic acid is often used in wineries because it prevents the growth of organisms that would spoil sweet wines.